Guidelines for Grant Awards

-So that the impact of its grants can be measured and meaningfully assessed, it is the approach of the Foundation to lend financial support to well-defined, distinct proects, rather than constriubte to the general operating funds of an applicant organization.
+So that the impact of its grants can be measured and meaningfully assessed, the Foundation favors well-defined, discrete projects.
+Requests intended to provide support of an organization's general operating budget generally receive lower priority ranking.

 For similar reasons, the Foundation prefers that its grants fund projects, either in their entirety or in substantial part, rather than a small part of a large-budget undertaking..

-Bonnell Cove is not a large foundatioin and its grants are generally limited to up to $10,000.
+Bonnell Cove is not a large Foundation and its grants are generally limited to approximately to $10,000.
 While we accept and will consider application from non-profits of any size, we wish our grants to be impactful to the recipients.
-For this reason, we have a bias for making grants to orgranization which lack very substantial operating budgets.
+For this reason, we favor organizations which lack substantial operating budgets.

 All applicants must be tax-exempt under Section 501(c)(3) of the U.S. Internal Revenue Code and must be classified as "not a private foundation" under Section 509(a).
 Applications must include the following: